plgd-dev/doc/content/en/docs/deployment/hub.md

 {{< /note >}}

 Deployment of the plgd hub to the Kubernetes cluster is then initiated.
-Status of the deployment can be verified by calling `kubectl get all`.
+Status of the deployment can be verified by calling `kubectl -n plgd get all`.
 When all pods are up and running, the plgd Dasboard will become available on your configured domain (e.g. `https://example.com`).

 ### NodePort for CoAP Gateway